Think about your SEO writing. It may be good … but you need it to be great.

 So, how can you make your YouTube videos rank you for SEO on Google?

-- Use keywords.
-If you want your videos to show up on the search engines then you need to label them correctly.
-And label them the way a user would search for them.
-For example, “Easy pancake recipe” or “Best pancake recipe.”
+Label them the way a user would search for them.
+For example, “easy pancake recipe” or “best pancake recipe.”
 Remember, too, that many users now use voice search, especially when cooking or driving so don’t use overly complicated search terms.

-- Create transcripts.
 Translating your video content into multiple languages will open your brand to a larger, global market.
 It also makes your content accessible to the hearing impaired.
 When creating a script intended for an international audience, keep your language simple and avoid colloquialisms like “the early bird catches the worm”!

 Sometimes, we forget that the big six (Facebook, Instagram, Twitter, TikTok, LinkedIn, and YouTube) are not the only social media sites that matter for SEO.

-Here are three others you should consider if you’re serious about boosting your rankings through social media.
+Here are three more you should consider if you’re serious about boosting your rankings through social media.

 Get started on saving time and energy on your own social media management!
 Check out our free trial of Agorapulse to help you schedule, track, and measure all your social media efforts.